CarolynKoehn/2024-01-11-humboldt/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    This workshop will take place in a computer lab and all necessary sfotware will be provided.
+    This workshop will take place in a computer lab and all necessary software will be provided.
 Participants may bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on instead.
   {% else %}
     Participants must have access to a computer with a